 However, the following implementation of this move constructor is incorrect:

-'s move constructors.
+string's move constructors.
 If you're wondering why this happens then

 remember that move operations are only performed for anonymous objects.
 To